-If you are installing a Patch Set, then you must specify an existing Middleware home that contains the Oracle home that will be patched.
+If you are installing a Patch Set, then you must specify an existing Middleware home that contains the Oracle home to be patched.

-If you are performing an installation on a Windows operating system, be sure that your directory paths are valid and do not contain double backslashes (\\).
+If you are performing an installation on a Windows operating system, be sure that the directory paths are valid and do not contain double backslashes (\\).

-Specify the directory inside the Oracle Middleware home where you want to install your products, but note the following:
+Specify the directory inside the Oracle Middleware home where you want to install the products, but note the following:

 The Installer installs the component's configuration files and runtime processes in the Oracle Instance directory.
-Runtime components will write only to this directory.
-You can identify any location on your system for the Oracle Instance directory—it does not have to reside inside the Oracle Middleware home directory.
+Runtime components write only to this directory.
+The directory that you identify for the Oracle Instance can be located anywhere on the system, and does not need to be inside the Oracle Middleware home.